EasySecOps/securityarchitecture/README.md

 This high level article is meant to help understand how the different solutions in M365 and Azure security stack fit together.

-Based on the customer conversations and and implementation of Microsoft security offerings, I have put together a High Level Cybersecurity Architecture available at the below link.
 [Download the High Level Architecture PDF](https://github.com/EasySecOps/securityarchitecture/raw/main/High%20Level%20Cybersecurity%20Architecture.pdf)

 Naming convention